Essential Travel Products

 Would you rather listen instead?
 Click here for a the 10-minute audio recording

 2. Sleep Mask.
-Any light can be disruptive to sleep.
+Any light can disrupt sleep.
 The photoreceptors on our skin can detect light in our room, and pure darkness puts us in the best state.
-Since hotel curtains never shut entirely and there is light coming in from under the door, I wear a sleep mask.
+Since hotel curtains never fully shut and light comes in from under the door, I wear a sleep mask.
 My mask of choice is the super affordable Wild Essentials Contoured Eye Mask (buy on amazon*).
 It doesn't lay flat on your face (it's a bra for your eyes!), is adjustable, and lightweight.
 Click here for the review.

-8. e-Reader.
+6. e-Reader.
 I don't go anywhere without my Kindle Paperwhite.
-I like the paperwhite because it's easier on the eyes and terrible to go online with so I don't get tempted.
-If I had to get a new one, I would pick the Oasis* model because it's waterproof and has an amber lighting option to cut down on eye strain.
+I like the Paperwhite because it's easier on the eyes and terrible to use online, so I don't get tempted.
+If I had to get a new one, I would pick the Oasis model because it's waterproof and offers an amber lighting option to reduce eye strain.

 There you have it.
-Ten things I can't live without when I travel.
+Items I can't live without when I travel.
 What can you not live without when you hit the road?

 *Indicates an affiliate link where I make a few coins at no extra cost to you.